• Location: Uluwatu St on Jimbaran beach.

 - Cars, Motorbikes, & Taxis: Taxis ply the main road and are a cheap and comfortable way to reach anywhere in southern Bali.
 For longer distances, charter a car with a driver.
 Driving a car is not recommended anywhere in Bali, nor is hiring a motorbike for traveling around this part of the south.
 All transport options can be arranged at the hotel.

-- About 15 seafood cafés are clustered in an area known as Muaya Beach, about 250m south via the sand (3-minute walk).
+About 15 seafood cafés are clustered in an area known as Muaya Beach, about 250m south via the sand.
 (See Attractions below.)
 But the choice is surprisingly poor along the main road.

-- Warung Musik MC – Likeable corner setting with a wide range of Balinese and western food and musical-themed décor.
+- Warung Musik MC – Likable corner setting with a wide range of Balinese and western food and musical-themed décor.
 About 450m south down the road.
-6-minute walk.

 Shops & Markets

 - Enough minimarts along the main road but few other shops of interest in the immediate area.
-About 300m south down the road (4-minute walk) is an outlet of the sophisticated, international fashion boutique, Paul Ropp.
-The Jimbaran market is at the main intersection, a pleasant 1.2km stroll to the north (15-minute walk).
+About 300m south down the road is an outlet of the sophisticated, international fashion boutique, Paul Ropp.
+The Jimbaran market is at the main intersection, a pleasant 1km-stroll to the north.
 Opposite is the village temple.

 - A highlight of any trip to Bali is dinner at sunset on the sand in Jimbaran.
 With wandering musicians, fireworks, and traditional dances, this should not be missed.
-Cafés set up from 4 pm at several places along the beach (including the end of Jalan Pemelisan Agung street, 1.2 km north of the resort, 15-minute walk), but most are also open all day.
-Menus overwhelmingly focus on seafood but other meals are available.
+Cafés set up from 4 pm at several places along the beach (including the end of Jalan Pemelisan Agung street, 1 km north of the resort), but most are also open all day.
+Menus overwhelmingly focus on seafood, though other meals are available.